Welcome to the ACCORD Freedom Trail Website

 During his first year of law school (’63-‘64) at Boalt Hall in Berkeley, CA, Lorenzo Eric Chambers heard about the recently created Law Students Civil Rights Research Council (LSRRC), which involved 15 law schools, including his.
 The LSRRC was planning a summer internship program for the South.
 About 60 law students from these schools were selected to be 1964 summer interns.

-Lorenzo applied and was accepted and sent to St. Augustine to help volunteer lawyers with the various civil rights cases they were handling.
+Lorenzo applied and was accepted into the program.
+He was sent to St. Augustine to help volunteer lawyers with the various civil rights cases they were handling.
 While in St. Augustine, he acquired a SCLC poster which hung in his practice and after retirement in his study.
 Lorenzo, donated the poster and a few pictures he had taken in 1964 to the ACCORD Civil Rights Museum.
-To Read More about Attorney Chambliss' experiences, click HERE.
+To read more about Attorney Chambliss' experiences, click HERE.

 Thank You for your Volunteerism and Contributions